Sein Win (general, born 1956)

 Lt.
 Gen. Sein Win (စိန်ဝင်း, [sèiɴ wɪ́ɴ]) is a Burmese politician and lieutenant general in the Myanmar Armed Forces who served as the Minister of Defence of Myanmar from 24 August 2015 to 1 February 2021.

 Early life and education

 Sein Win was born on 24 July 1956 to Chit Maung and Daw Kyi in the village of Khabaungkyaing in Taze Township, Sagaing Division, Burma (now Sagaing Region, Myanmar).
 Sein Win graduated from the 54th intake of the Officers Training School, Bahtoo.

 Career

-He then headed the newly created Air Defense Office under the Ministry of Defense in 2002, long before becoming a defense minister.
+He headed the newly created Air Defense Office under the Ministry of Defense in 2002, long before becoming a defense minister.